 Most of the foods and drinks people ingest are complex materials that the body must break down into simpler substances.
 This process may involve several steps.
 The simpler substances are then used as building blocks, which are assembled into the materials the body needs to sustain life.
 The process of creating these materials may also require several steps.
 The major building blocks are

-This complicated process of breaking down and converting the substances ingested is called metabolism.
+Metabolism is this complicated process of breaking down and converting the substances ingested.